-If the total contributions for the year included employer contributions to a SEP, increase that amount by the smaller of the amount of the employer contributions or:
+If the total contributions for the year included employer contributions to a SEP, increase the contribution limit amount for the year shown in the table above by the smaller of the amount of the employer contributions or:

+2014 \$52,000

+2013 \$51,000

 2012 \$50,000

 2009, 2010, or 2011 \$49,000

 2008 \$46,000

 2007 \$45,000

 2006 \$44,000

 2005 \$42,000

 2004 \$41,000

 2002 or 2003 \$40,000

 2001 \$35,000

 before 2001 \$30,000

-Enter the excess of your contributions to traditional IRAs for 2013 (unless withdrawn-see below) over your contribution limit for traditional IRAs.
+Enter the excess of your contributions to traditional IRAs for 2015 (unless withdrawn-discussed next) over your contribution limit for traditional IRAs.
 See the instructions for line 10, earlier, to figure your contribution limit for traditional IRAs.
-Any amount you contribute for the year in which you reach age 701/2 or a later year is an excess contribution because your contribution limit is zero.
+Any amount you contribute for the year in which you reach age 701⁄2 or for a later year is an excess contribution because your contribution limit is zero.
 Do not include rollovers in figuring your excess contributions.

-You can withdraw some or all of your excess contributions for 2013 and they will not be treated as having been contributed if:
+You can withdraw some or all of your excess contributions for 2015 and they will be treated as not having been contributed if:

-• You make the withdrawal by the due date, including extensions, of your 2013 tax return,

-• You do not claim a traditional IRA deduction for the withdrawn contributions, and

-• You withdraw any earnings on the withdrawn contribution and include the earnings in gross income (see the Instructions for Form 8606 for details).
+- You make the withdrawal by the due date, including extensions, of your 2015 tax return. - You do not claim a traditional IRA deduction for the withdrawn contributions, and - You withdraw any earnings on the withdrawn contributions and include the earnings in gross income (see the Instructions for Form 8606 for details).
 Also, if you had not reached age 591⁄2 at the time of the withdrawal, include the earnings as an early distribution on line 1 of Form 5329 for the year in which you report the earnings.

 If you timely filed your return without withdrawing the excess contributions, you can still make the withdrawal no later than 6 months after the due date of your tax return, excluding extensions.
 If you do, file an amended return with "Filed pursuant to section 301.9100-2" written at the top.
-Report any related earnings for 2013 on the amended return and include an explanation of the withdrawal.
-Make any other necessary changes on the amended return (for example, if you reported the contributions as excess contributions on your original return, include an amended Form 5329 reflecting that the withdrawn contributions are no longer treated as having been contributed).
+Report any related earnings for 2015 on the amended return and include an explanation of the withdrawal.
+Make any other necessary changes on the amended return (for example, if you reported the contributions as excess contributions on vour original return, include an amended Form 5329 reflecting that the withdrawn contributions are no longer treated as having been contributed).